Brian Teacher

-Brian David Teacher (born December 23, 1954) is a former American professional male tennis player.
-He reached a career-high ranking World No. 7 in 1981.

-Teacher is best remembered for his singles championship at the Australian Open in 1980.
-His career-high world singles ranking was No. 7 and his world doubles ranking was No. 5, both in 1981.
-He won 8 career singles titles, and 16 doubles titles.
+Brian David Teacher (born December 23, 1954) is an American former professional tennis player.
+He reached career-high rankings of world No. 7 in singles and world No. 5 in doubles, both in 1981.
+Teacher is best remembered for being a major singles champion, triumphing at the 1980 Australian Open.
+He won eight career singles titles and 16 doubles titles.

-Following his playing career, he became an ATP & WTA touring coach.
+Following his playing career, he became a touring coach on both the ATP Tour and WTA Tour.
 He currently runs the Brian Teacher Tennis Academy in South Pasadena, California.

 Early and personal life

 Teacher was born in San Diego, California.
 He attended Crawford High School in San Diego, graduating in 1972.
 He later lived in Beverly Hills, California.

-In 1979 he married fellow Californian player Kathy May, also a Top 10 tennis player, and the great-granddaughter of David May, founder of The May Department Stores Company (now Macy's).
+In 1979, he married fellow Californian player Kathy May, also a top 10 tennis player.
 They subsequently divorced.
 He later studied for his MBA at the USC Marshall School of Business.

 Tennis career

 Junior, high school, and college

 Teacher won a CIF singles title in 1972 while at Crawford High School.

 In 1972, he won the boys' 18 singles and doubles titles.
-At the University of California-Los Angeles, where he studied economics, he won the Pacific-8 singles and doubles championship in 1974, was an All-American from 1973–76, and was a member of the UCLA teams that won the NCAA championship in 1975 and 1976.
+At the University of California-Los Angeles, where he studied economics, he won the Pacific-8 singles and doubles championship in 1974, was an All-American from 1973 to 1976, and was a member of the UCLA teams that won the NCAA championship in 1975 and 1976.